eclipse-vertx/vert.x/new/core_manual_js.md

 ### Catching exceptions on the Net Client

-You can set a connection handler on the `NetClient`.
+You can set an exception handler on the `NetClient`.
 This will catch any exceptions that occur during connection.

     var client = new vertx.NetClient();